 PMO Areas of Responsibility

 A PMO is a permanent organizational unit that is centrally responsible for all projects within a company or a department in the context of multi-project management.
+Depending on the level of project management maturity at the company, PMO functions can vary greatly.

-In our opinion, the PMO is a service provider dedicated to giving its stakeholders the good feeling of being in full control of all projects.
-In most companies, the PMO also has functions appertaining to the control of activities and data.
-However, this should not bring forth a kind of project police only.
+PMO functions often include the control of activities and data.
+However, this should not bring forth a kind of “project police”.
 Rather, the goal should be to create trust with a view to maximizing the success of the projects and the stakeholders’ satisfaction with the PMO.

 Special Download: 10 Vital PMO Success Factors (PDF file)